betolink/traefik-microservices/README.md

 docker network create --driver=overlay internal --internal docker network create --driver=overlay proxy
 ```
-The we need to fill our environment file with the appropriate values.
+Then we need to fill our environment file with the appropriate values.
 We are using basic auth with a md5 hashed password for the Traefik dashboard at `https://traefik.mydomain.com`
 to generate a valid hash we use `htpasswd` or an online service.
 Make sure that `$` are escaped in the env file with an extra dollar sign. i.e. `abc$123$.` will become `abc$$123$$.`

 ```bash